ssood123/Efficacy-of-Deepfake-Detection-Methods/README.md

 # Efficacy-of-Deepfake-Detection-Methods

+### DatasetManipulationScripts

+This folder contains the scripts needed to use transform datasets like I did in my project.
+When downloading a set of videos from FaceForensics++, the first step is to use extractFramesFromVideos.py to extract the frames from the videos.
+More specifically, you need to create two directories: inputVidoes and outputImages. inputVideos contains the videos downloaded from FaceForensics++. outputImages contains the extracted frames after running extractFramesFromVideos.py.
+After, you should use the Create-Face-Data-from-images folder to transform the frames to frames with zoomed-in faces.
+Please refer to the README.md folder inside that folder for instructions.
+At this point, we have frames/images we can give to MesoNet.
+Finally, you should use createVideosFromImages.py.
+You should create two directories: inputImages and outputVideos. inputImages should contain either the images with zoomed-in faces or the images found under the ArtificiallyGeneratedFaceImagesAndVideos/ArtificiallyGeneratedFaceImages folder. outputVideos contains the videos created from the images in inputImages after createVideosFromImages.py is run.

 ### HeavyweightFaceswapImagesAndVideos

 This folder contains 3 subfolders.
 HeavyweightFaceswapImages stores heavyweight faceswap images/frames extracted from the heavyweight faceswap video dataset on Zenodo.
 HeavyweightFaceswapImagesFACE contains images of the zoomed-in faces of the images from the HeavyweightFaceswapImages folder.
 HeavyweightFaceswapVideosFACE contains videos created from the frames in the HeavyweightFaceswapImagesFACE folder.